evancz/guide.elm-lang.org/book/effects/time.md

 > **Exercises:**
 >
-> - Add a button to pause the clock, turning the `Time` subscription off.
+> - Add a button to pause the clock, turning the `Time.every` subscription off.
 > - Make the digital clock look nicer.
 Maybe add some [`style`][style] attributes.
 > - Use [`elm/svg`][svg] to make an analog clock with a red second hand!